evidentlyai/evidently/docs/book/reports/data-quality.md

 You need to pass only the input features.
 Target and prediction are optional.
 If you want to perform a side-by-side comparison, pass two datasets with identical schema.
 You can also pass a single dataset.

-You might need to specify additional column mapping:
-* If you have a **datetime** column and want to learn how features change with time, specify the datetime column in the `column_mapping` parameter.
-* If you have a **target** column and want to see features distribution by target, specify the target column in the `column_mapping` parameter.

 Feature types (numerical, categorical, datetime) will be parsed based on pandas column type.
 If you want to specify a different feature mapping strategy, you can explicitly set the feature type using `column_mapping`.

+You might also need to specify additional column mapping:
+* If you have a **datetime** column and want to learn how features change with time, specify the datetime column in the `column_mapping`.
+* If you have a **target** column and want to see features distribution by target, specify the target column in the `column_mapping`.

 The report contains the section that plots interactions between the features and the target.
 It will look slightly different for classification and regression tasks.
 By default, if the target has a numeric type and has >5 unique values, Evidently will treat it as a regression problem.
 Everything else is treated as a classification problem.
 If you want to explicitly define your task as `regression` or `classification`, you should set the `task` parameter in the `column_mapping` object.